DevOpsEtc/drupal_dev_stage_prod/README.md

 <h1> <img src="image/logo.png"> DevOps /etc</h1>

+### Abandoned project... only here for personal reference

 ### Ansible Deployment
 Deployment project that stands up a Drupal development environment on OSX, and a staging/production environment on Linux.
 Fully tagged and utilizes Ansible vault for keys and credentials.